klabbet/moar-wiki/getting-started/introduction.md

 #### Communication

-There are only four ways to communicate messages.
+There are only four ways to communicate.

-* **Query**, when you need to ask another service for some data
+* **Query**, when you need to ask a service for some data
 * **Command**, when you want to send a message but don't expect a response
 * **Request**, when you want something carried out and the result returned
 * **Subscribe**, when you listen for a message to be published in order to act on it

-These four ways of sending messages are all that is needed to build a MOAR system, and the only way you are allowed to communicate between services.
-Only when you access external resources you are allowed to use communication tools like REST or RPC.
+These four operations are all you'll use inside the MOAR system.
+For external systems you build interfacing services that act as an adaptor between the external system and your MOAR system.

 [Next / Simple Message Oriented Language &raquo;](smol.html)